ikhachatryan93/Linux-get-hardware-and-software-information/README.md

 # Linux-get-hardware-and-software-information
-script for collecting hardware and software information.
-This tool allows to take information about kernel modules, default program versions, current network parameters, etc.
+Developed a shell script for extracting complex informations about operating system, hardware, installed applications and network